vjvardhan/finzly-api-developerportal/developer-portal/initiate-payment.md

 ---
-title: Instant Payment
+title: Initiate Payment
 ---

-## How to initiate an instant payment
+## How to initiate a payment

-You can initiate an instant payment using the following simple steps.
-The Finzly's Connect single payment API supports the payment origination for the various payment rails such as ACH, Fedwire, SWIFT, and Instant based upon the speed preference.
+You can initiate a payment using the following simple steps.
+The Finzly's Connect single payment API supports the payment origination for the various payment rails such as ACH, Fedwire, SWIFT, and RTP/FedNow based upon the speed preference.

-### **Step 1: Identify the sender bank account (funding)  unique identifier (accountUID)**
+### **Step 1: Identify the sender bank (funding) account unique identifier (accountUID)**

 Execute the below API to get the accountUID (Unique Identifier) associated with the sender bank account.